multimediamike/GhettoRSS/readme.txt

 Usage
 =====
-There are 3 main files is play:
+There are 3 main files in play:

 * ghetto-feeds.txt
 * ghettorss-update.py